psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic energy [Eh] and correlation energy component [Eh] for the quadratic configuration interaction singles and doubles with perturbative triples correction level of theory.

+.. psivar:: REMP2 TOTAL ENERGY
+   REMP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the retain the excitation perturbation level of theory.

 .. psivar:: SAPT DISP ENERGY
    SAPT ELST ENERGY